murodaliismoilov/flutter-calculator/README.md

-# calculator
+# Flutter calculator

-A new Flutter project.
+This is a mobile calculator!

 ## Getting Started